Skip to content

 pockets = pf.run()

-pf.run() always runs the pocket finder (blocking) and returns a list of Pocket objects.
-Note that you will be charged for each run.
-To fetch previously computed pockets without re-running, use pf.get_results().
+pf.run() calls the tools executions API with sync=True and returns a list of Pocket objects.
+You will be charged for each run.
+To fetch previously computed pockets without re-running, use pf.get_results() once pf.id is set.

 Estimating cost

-To get a cost estimate without running the pocket finder, call quote() before run():
+To get a cost estimate without running the pocket finder, call quote() before run() or start():

 pf = PocketFinder(protein, pocket_count=1)